tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-boost-your-datatransport-with-xml.md

   - VB.NET

 ---
 Xml, as we all know, has a drawback, being the potential growth in size, characteristical to the format , especially when dealing with complex types and collections of complex types.
-Let&#8217;s take a look at a classic example, taken from Wikipedia.
+Let's take a look at a classic example, taken from Wikipedia.

 ```xml
 <person>